iAMB-RWTH-Aachen/PAModelpy/docs/PAM_setup_guide.md

 - **Issue: Objective value is zero after optimization**
   Solution: Check the input parameter file for consistency and ensure that all reactions are correctly annotated.

+- **Issue: The PAM can be pickled, but not unpickled**
+    Solution: Most likely one of the reaction in the metabolic models has a name like 'St'.
+Renaming this to something which is not part of the standard LP language will solve the issue.